blobcode/pine/README.md

 ## About <a name = "about"></a>

-Pine is a simple rust-based reverse proxy built on top of hyper.
+Pine is a simple rust-based reverse proxy built on top of hyper that supports multiple hosts and has super simple configuration!
 ## Installing

 To install, clone this git repo and `cd` into it